Original/Pre-Crisis + The Legacy of Superwoman

 The Original Superwoman — Lois Lane

-Lois Lane depicted in the form of "Superwoman" no fewer than six times between 1943 and 1961.
+Lois Lane was depicted as "Superwoman" many times.
 The first of these occurrences dates all the way back to 1943 (but that was only a dream).
 The second time, Superman led her to believe she had super-powers.
-Four times she acquired true (albeit temporary) powers.
-In each instance, her costume was different from the previous.
+But there were a handful of times when she acquired true (albeit temporary) super-powers.
+Usually, her costume was changed from the previous adventure.

 Trial Run: Only in Dreams